On Optimal Subarchitectures for Quantum Circuit Mapping: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we introduced the notion of optimal subarchitectures for mapping $n$-qubit quantum circuits and disproved a previous conjecture that all $n$-qubit quantum circuits can be mapped to some $n$-qubit subarchitecture of a quantum computing device without potentially eliminating optimal mapping solutions.
 In fact, quite the opposite is the case: trying to reduce the number of qubits considered in the qubit allocation process without cutting off essential parts of the search space in the subsequent mapping is incredibly difficult.
-Despite this theoretical result, the structure of the quantum circuits that require such large optimal subarchitectures is pretty artificial and the conditions for optimality can be relaxed a bit.
-Hence, we introduced an algorithm for computing subarchitectures that constitute a trade-off between coverage of optimality and architecture complexity.
-The resulting tool is available at~\mbox{\url{https://github.com/cda-tum/qmap}}.
+Despite this theoretical result, the structure of the quantum circuits that require such large optimal subarchitectures is pretty artificial, and the conditions for optimality can be relaxed a bit.
+Hence, we introduced an algorithm for computing subarchitectures that constitutes a trade-off between coverage of optimality and architecture complexity.
+The resulting tool is integrated into the open-source tool QMAP (available at \url{https://github.com/cda-tum/qmap}), which is part of the \emph{Munich Quantum Toolkit} (MQT).

-Based on this first method for computing near-optimal subarchitectures, there are several possible directions for improvements:
+Based on this first method for computing near-optimal subarchitectures, there are several possible directions for improvement: